bartgel/blog/docs/_posts/2024-02-11-welcome-to-jekyll.markdown

 # Values

-- Content first -> Honest -> Clear -> Simple -> For me to learn by explaining and comments -> Not to earn money
+- Content first -> Honest -> Clear -> Simple -> For me to learn by explaining and -> Not to earn money

 # Features